govau/accessibility/README.md

 ## What this list isn't
 It's not a catch-all list for things which you feel _should_ be accessibility failures but aren't.
 This is a list of our interpretation of what each WCAG 2.1 success criteria means and distilling that meaning into one or more tests.

+Accessibility best practice (those things which should be WCAG failures but aren't) will be in a separate filterable list.

 ## Contributing
 Disagree with any of the tests? great!
 There are several ways to contribute:
 - Log an issue in this repo, click "Issues" and follow the process of adding an issue that indicates you disagree with an issue